-Typically, you have the operation as a day case.
+The operation isperformed as a day case.
 You go to the

 hospital in the morning, and go home later that day.
 You have

-a local anaesthetic injection, wait for it to work, then have
+a local anaesthetic injection or drops, wait for it to work, then have

 A small cut is made and a small tube is inserted into the eye to suck the cataract out, and a plastic lens implant is put in its place.
 The plastic lens implant is placed in the 'capsule' of the cataract.

 The only major discomfort can be the local anaesthetic injection.
-At home, you have drops to put in, and routinely have one to the hospital before seeing your optician for glasses.
+At home, you have drops to put in, and after the operation may have one to the hospital before seeing your optician for glasses.
 Normally after an operation, you see well.
 However, if there are other problems in your eye, such as a damaged retina (the film at the back of the eye), your sight will not be so good.

 In diabetes the operation may make the retinopathy worse and laser may be needed.
-Often the ophthalmologist recommends laser before the operation to try and stabilise the retinopathy.
+Often the ophthalmologist recommends laser or injecions before the operation to try and stabilise the retinopathy.
 (See page concerning your type of retinopathy.)
-See after your operation at Good Hope or BMEC
+See after your operation at Good Hope or BMEC.

 Glasses ..more details

 The size of your eye is measured before your operation so your doctor can determine which implant to use.
 Normally

 - You need to have that eyes balance, that is have a similar lens prescription in the 2 eyes.